skinny85/eol-blog/content/articles/2023/graal-truffle-tutorial-part-12-classes-1-methods-new.md

 each object contains 5 references inside of it, even though all of those references point at the same method implementations.
-That makes each instance of the class take a lot of memory -- and there can be thousands or millions of these instances created during the lifetime of the program.
+That makes each instance of the class take a lot of memory -- and there can be potentially thousands or even millions of these instances created during the lifetime of the program.

 So, to solve this issue,
 it's typical in implementations of object-oriented languages to store class methods in a single separate object,